 Pictures and videos can go a long way in drawing people in.
 Remember to link to your website within the Maps page.
 A small introduction is also useful in giving basic information about your services..

 Check out what services or foods are most popular among customers.
 You don’t have to change your restaurant’s entire theme to cater to these, but rather notice what you already provide and whether you’re optimising towards the people searching for it.
-Maybe you provide chicken wings and a lot of people are searching for those, but you haven’t listed it as a specialty on delivery sites so people never find your page.
+Maybe you provide chicken wings and a lot of people are searching for those, but you haven’t listed it as a speciality on delivery sites so people never find your page.

 Be specific.
 Optimising keywords on Google for restaurants and dining places requires listing specific food items.
 The best restaurant SEO tactics take into account very specific needs.
 Sometimes people will Google for particular foods but other times it can be as simple as looking for a place to sit down have a coffee and use the free WiFi.